rycolab/spatio-temporal-reading/README.md

 ### Selecting and Evaluating the Best Models

-All experiments are saved under the `cluster_runs/` directory, which is organized by task type:
+All experiments are saved under the `cluster_runs/` directory, which is organized a follows :

 ```bash
 cluster_runs/